Fear grows in Jewish community after 100 bomb threats at Jewish centers

 The White House in particular has been a target of criticism for its response -- or the lack of one.

-Two weeks ago, President Donald Trump said a Jewish reporter had "lied" and told him to "sit down" after the reporter asked about the White House's plan to address anti-Semitism.
+Two weeks ago, Trump said a Jewish reporter had "lied" and told him to "sit down" after the reporter asked about the White House's plan to address anti-Semitism.

 "No. 1, I am the least anti-Semitic person that you've ever seen in your entire life," Trump said.
 "No. 2, racism.
 The least racist person.
 In fact, we did very well relative to other people running as a Republican."